TienM/Jitz/JitzDB-master/README.md

-# Jitz with DB integration
+# Make-it
-* A small e-commerce, using node.js, express.js, mongoDB and handlebars.
+* An e-commerce web app using node.js, express.js, mongoDB and handlebars.
-* Emulates a shopping cart
 * Adds items to shopping cart and gets total
-* Reduce and increase by one item and removes them all
+* Reduce and increase by one item or remove them all
-* Stripe is used to charge
+* Stripe payment processing
 * Passport used to authenticate
 * See it live at https://jitz2.herokuapp.com/